Truirer/Chrome-Audio-Amplifier/README.md

 # Chrome-Audio-Amplifier

-Adding this extension to your Chrome browser lets you add shortcuts to urls on your browser.
-Keep in mind that predefined shortcuts will not work!
+Adding this extension to your Chrome browser lets you change the volume of any video in page.
+Keep in mind that this won't work in iframes.

 Installation Instructions: